superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 == Description ==
 Super Web Share is a WordPress-based native share plugin that prompts the native share action and helps users easily share a page or post with others.

 We developed from the ground up with simplicity and performance in mind to increase your shares.
 As SuperWebShare only shows the apps installed within the device upon the share prompt, the rate of sharing of posts/pages will be higher than showing all the social icons on a page.
-Due to this key reason, website developers can skip the usage of other social media icons on their website and can make the share more prominent.
+Due to this key reason, website developers can skip the usage of other social media icons on their website and make the share more prominent.

 The Super Web Share plugin for WordPress helps increase your traffic and engagement with a single quick click to share the website with your friends and social media.
 Super Web Share works on all supported browsers like Chrome for Android, Edge for Android, Brave for Android, and Opera for Android.
 It will show the native apps installed on the device once you share the article with others; due to that, users can easily share the page/post with others super easily in just a click.
 Upon the native share, which prompts up like a native iOS or Android share sheet, users can easily copy the website page link if they want that option.